9. Membership¶

 Raul Jordan (Prysmatic) - “The Ethereum Foundation has a philosophy of subtraction.
 That is, it aims to be irrelevant over time as grassroots teams take over development, research, and community.
 We started working on a consensus client because of the immense potential we see in introducing new engineers to build public goods for Ethereum, just as we did.
 We believe being an independent team that has built a popular client helps inspire others to do the same and grow the ethos of Ethereum’s decentralized development. hopefully the Protocol Guild will also inspire more contributors to join us in maintaining the core protocol.”

-Taran Singh (Prysmatic) - “I believe a future with sustainable financial system is only possible when the people behind its success are working towards a common purpose without restriction and strings attached.”
+Taran Singh (Prysmatic) - “I believe a future with a sustainable financial system is only possible when the people behind its success are working towards a common purpose without restriction and strings attached.”

 Tim Beiko (EF Protocol Support) - “Aligning the incentives of the people supporting the Ethereum protocol with the success of the applications built on top of it allows these motivated contributors to keep doing what they do best, building Ethereum, while also being rewarded with some of the value they help create. ”